abhi32ag/Moon/_posts/2017-24-04-music-recommender.md

 {% endhighlight %}

+We can see how these recommendations are very good !
+We can also work with binary counts instead of considering total artist plays.
+Another feature that could be introduced would be fuzzy matching so that artist names with different characters could be recognized as well.
+Some limitations of this implementation is the need to maintain a matrix with item similarity, the intuition is basically expected recommendations and isn't a bold prediction which user-based approaches could make, recommendations are made just for popular artists so it would be interesting to build a recommender for low-profile artists and lastly scaling such a solution to the larger dataset would need a lot of optimization.

+<br><br>

-Credits to <a href = https://beckernick.github.io/datascience/> Nick Becker </a> whose blog post on music recommenders inspired this project
+Credits to <a href = "https://beckernick.github.io/datascience/"> Nick Becker </a> whose blog post on music recommenders inspired this project